-Managing Extensions and Updates
+Managing Extensions and Updates for Visual Studio

 You can use the Extensions and Updates dialog box to install Visual Studio extensions and samples from websites and other locations, and then enable, disable, update, or uninstall them.
 To open the dialog box, on the menu bar, choose Tools, Extensions and Updates.
 (Or in the Quick Launch box, just type Extensions.)